msfjarvis/msfjarvis.dev/content/homelab/index.md

 **wailord** bears the brunt of my self-hosting escapades and hosts basically everything that is accessible over the Internet.
 The _public_ services running on it are listed below:

-- [Betula](https://betula.mycorrhiza.wiki/) at [https://links.msfjarvis.dev](https://links.msfjarvis.dev) as my primary bookmark manager
+- [Betula](https://betula.mycorrhiza.wiki/) at [https://links.msfjarvis.dev](https://links.msfjarvis.dev) as my primary bookmark manager.
-- [Gitea](https://gitea.com) at [https://git.msfjarvis.dev/](https://git.msfjarvis.dev/) as a backup Git host which mirrors my GitHub repositories
+- [Gitea](https://gitea.com) at [https://git.msfjarvis.dev/](https://git.msfjarvis.dev/) as a backup Git host which mirrors my GitHub repositories.
-- [Miniflux](https://miniflux.app) at [https://read.msfjarvis.dev](https://read.msfjarvis.dev) to function as my RSS reader
+- [Miniflux](https://miniflux.app) at [https://read.msfjarvis.dev](https://read.msfjarvis.dev) to function as my RSS reader.

-~~**crusty** being the weak boy he is only runs QBittorrent on the internal Tailscale domain for completely legal torrenting :D~~ currently out of commission due to a reboot bug.

-**ryzenbox** does not run much in the way of persistent services.
-It has a periodic systemd job running [gphotos-cdp](https://github.com/msfjarvis/gphotos-cdp) to back up my Google Photos library, and [Glance](https://github.com/glanceapp/glance) to be an informational pinned tab in my browser.
+- [Vaultwarden](https://www.vaultwarden.net/) at [https://vault.msfjarvis.dev](https://vault.msfjarvis.dev) is the password manager I run for me and (as of recently) my family.